 3) Is Knowledge Possible?

 This question is often asked in a different formulation for practical reasons: how is knowledge possible?
 This formulation assumes that knowledge is in principle possible and then asks how we can define what knowledge is.
 This definition of knowledge has to do with justification.
-Justification is the different between believing something that just so happens to also be true and knowledge, which is a belief in something that is true where the belief is somehow justified.
+Justification is the difference between believing something that just so happens to also be true, and knowledge, where knowledge is a belief in something that is true but also where the belief is somehow justified.

 This second formulation of the question tends to be more pertinent to our everyday lives.
 A person can certainly go down the rabbit hole of skepticism, doubting that any knowledge is possible.
 If, however, we commit ourselves to the idea that knowledge is possible, we are then faced with how knowledge is possible.
 For instance, do we need to witness something for ourselves for it to be knowledge, or can we gain knowledge through testimony?
 This is very pertinent to real world issues like QAnon conspiracies, criminal justice, flat-earthers, anti-vaxers, and so on.
 What level of epistemic responsibility should people be held to?
 What ought to be the necessary and sufficient conditions for changing our minds about something?

 This question also enters into psychology, namely things like cognitive biases.
 When a person considers their belief to be justified, and is therefore knowledge, they are likely to use that fact itself as further justification.
 This is what is known as doxastic conservatism.
 And the mere fact that we already believe something will subject us to confirmation bias, where we weigh evidence in favor of our belief much greater than we weigh evidence that does not support (and perhaps even contradicts) our belief.